 I am currently working on Digital Curve Analysis.
 More precisely, I study the geometrical characteristics of noisy digital contours using the discrete structures such as maximal segment, blurred segment, tangent cover.

-I am also working on subjects related to Wood Image Analysis such as pith detection, wood-log segmentation and wood detect detection.
+I am also working on subjects related to Wood Image Analysis such as pith detection, wood-log segmentation and wood defect detection.